 Netflix knew that in order to thrive in the video business world, they would have to adopt a different approach.
 Netflix innovated and gave birth to the mail-order delivery system.
 They did value addition.
 Customers now could rent videos from the comfort of their homes.

 Result: Netflix became a huge hit.
 Blockbuster, which was complacent, became bankrupt before it was bought by Dish network at a bankruptcy auction for about $320 million.
 Lack of innovation killed Blockbuster.

 Netflix didn’t settle for just the mail-order business model.
 The rise of YouTube and other video streaming sites helped Netflix recognized online video streaming as the next innovation frontier.
 Netflix made huge investments in video streaming.

 The result: as of October 2015, Netflix has 69.17 million subscribers with more than $5.50 billion dollars in revenue.
-17 times more than how much blockbuster was sold for.
+17 times more than how many blockbusters were sold for.

 Does innovation make all the difference?
 No. Constant innovation does.

 Blockbuster was just one example.
-There are many such companies which dig their own grave by not innovating.
+There are many such companies that dig their own grave by not innovating.